 - You can check your rates with both SoFi and LendKey without a hard credit check that affects your credit

-- Both LendKey and SoFi provide a 0.25% autopay discount for borrowers who set up automatic payment on their loans
+- Both LendKey and SoFi provide an autopay discount for borrowers who set up automatic payment on their loans

 Both also require you to be employed or have proof of income, to have gone to an accredited school and obtained at least an associate’s degree, and to be out of school when you refinance.